nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-apache-spark-intellij-tool-plugin.md

                 val rdd = sc.textFile("wasbs:///HdiSamples/HdiSamples/SensorSampleData/hvac/HVAC.csv")

-                //find the rows which have only one digit in the 7th column in the CSV val rdd1 =  rdd.filter(s => s.split(",")(6).length() == 1)
+                //find the rows that have only one digit in the seventh column in the CSV file val rdd1 =  rdd.filter(s => s.split(",")(6).length() == 1)

                 rdd1.saveAsTextFile("wasbs:///HVACOut")